-Plate, shell and tube, and tubular heat exchangers use one fluid to heat or cool another fluid indirectly without mixing the two fluids, the fluids should never come in contact with each other.
+Plate, shell and tube, and corrugated tube heat exchangers use one fluid to heat or cool another fluid indirectly without mixing the two fluids; the fluids should never come in contact with each other.
 Visit our informational videos to better understand the operation of a heat exchanger.

 A heat exchanger can develop internal or external leaks.
 If external, the leaks are evident immediately as you will see fluid leaking to the ground.
 However, internal leaks usually gradually develop over time and give no visual indication at the heat exchanger that they even exist.

 - Unlike external leaks that do not contaminate your process, internal leaks can cross from one side to the other mixing the two fluids and contaminating your process.